mzattera/v4j/docs/005/index.md

 If we look at slots 3 through 5, we might think that pedestalled gallows can be indeed a combination of a gallows character followed by the pedestal, in this specific order.
 However:

-- The combination of gallows in slot 3, followed by a pedestal in slot 4 is quite common (2'183 tokens) and written explicitly as two glyphs.
+- The combination of gallows in slot 3, followed by a pedestal in slot 4 is quite common in the text (2'183 tokens) and written explicitly as two glyphs.

 - There is never a case where a pedestal appears between 'e', 'ee' or 'eee' in slot 6 and a gallows character in slot 7.